-Nunes et. al. [8] addressed this problem with several strategies, as seen in Figure 4.
-First, the visualization shows the last minute, hour, day and week simultaneously.
-Second, when a slice represents more than one actual frame, the frame from that set that differs the most from the prior slice is chosen.
-This heuristic ensures that changes are visible in the timeline.
-Third, the overviews are linked: clicking on any slice generates a detailed view in the other rows in the timeline.
-All these approaches are possible in our system.
-Alternately, a fisheye view strategy could be used to visualize details in an overview [9].
+Nunes et. al. [11] addressed this problem with several strategies (Figure 4): first, the visualization shows the last minute, hour, day and week simultaneously; second, when a slice represents more than one actual frame, the frame that differs most from the previous slice is chosen (thereby ensuring each change is visible in the timeline), and finally, overviews are linked-clicking on a slice generates the appropriate views in the other rows.
+Alternately, a fisheye view strategy could be used to visualize details in an overview [12].

 Resources.
 Our current system keeps all video frames in memory.
 This is clearly impractical for very large videos.
-We previously suggested several resource-reduction methods [8], all applicable to our extension into tear-based video slice generation.
+We previously suggested several resource-reduction methods [11], all applicable to our extension into tear-based video slice generation.